royvandewater/rise-of-the-machines-talk/outline.md

   - **[!!!]** human interaction
     - humans are the source of creativity and personality, and machines are their second greatest tool.
 The first being their mind and body.
 - **[!!!]** **What is Octoblu and how does it solve this problem**
-  - a platform, and network of services, designed to orchestrate devices and services
+  - a platform, and network of services, designed to orchestrate devices and communicate with applications
   - citrix CEO, Mark Templeton, calls us the Integration of Everything
   - **[!!!]** talking to devices is hard, and often point to point, we make it easy.
   - **[!!!]** our designer allows you to create a visual representation of flows